-Figure 4.1: Total hours worked per week, seasonally adjusted
+Figure 4.1: Total hours worked per week in the UK, seasonally adjusted

-For January to March 2015:
+For February to April 2015:

-- people working full-time worked, on average, 37.4 hours per week in their main job, little changed • compared with a year earlier - ٠ people working part-time worked, on average, 16.3 hours per week in their main job, 0.3 hours higher than for a year earlier
+- people working full-time worked, on average, 37.4 hours per week in their main job, slightly lower compared with a year earlier - people working part-time worked, on average, 16.3 hours per week in their main job, 0.3 hours higher than for a year earlier

-9. Workforce jobs (first published on 18 March 2015)
+9. Workforce jobs

-What is workforce jobs ?
+What is workforce jobs?